embrace-io/embrace-docs/docs/ios/integration/linking-embrace.md

 Apple TV targets are automatically configured via the Swift Package Manager by following these steps.

-The screenshots here are taken using Xcode 12 beta 4.
+The screenshots here are taken using Xcode 12.

 First open your project in a compatible version of Xcode.
 Binary distributions are only compatible with Xcode 12 or higher.
 This process will not work in Xcode 11 or below.